Fintech Funding Evolves Insights, Strategies, and Opportunities

 Key Takeaways

-• Fintech funding in 2025 is driven by disruptive technologies and transformative market trends.
+• Fintech funding is driven by disruptive technologies and transformative market trends.

 • A robust focus on regulatory compliance and ESG principles is critical for long-term success.